What is a quantity surveyor?

 AG Surveying (AGS) works with local Hertfordshire based universities to offer work experience and placements for students currently studying to become qualified surveyors.

 AGS also offers quantity surveyor apprenticeship programmes to graduates or those interested in training to become a surveyor.
-For those enthusiastic apprentices keen on taking a quantity surveyor course or quantity surveyor degree, AGS can sponsor dedicated employees - offering day release opportunities to enable individuals to study whilst gaining on the job experience.
+For enthusiastic apprentices keen on taking a quantity surveyor course or quantity surveyor degree, AGS can sponsor dedicated employees - offering day release opportunities to enable individuals to study whilst gaining on the job experience.

 Quantity surveyor job description